-Ibadan, Nigeria: As a secondary school student in Ibadan, Nigeria, Fapohunda Jude was once frustrated and felt dejected.
-“It all started when I wrote my first West African Senior School Certificate Examination (WASSCE) …and I did not get a good result,” he said.
+Ibadan, Nigeria: As a secondary school student in Ibadan, Nigeria, Fapohunda Jude once felt frustrated and dejected.
+“It all started when I wrote my first West African Senior School Certificate Examination (WASSCE) …and I did not get a good result,” he recalled.

 Jude did not seek help.
 He did not know that what he was going through had a name, nor that he could get help.
-A survey of 285 teenagers showed that awareness of mental health amongst teenagers was abysmally low.
-And even if Jude knew he could seek help-access to mental healthcare is nearly non-existent, with fewer than 300 psychologists across Africa’s largest democracy.
+A survey of 285 teenagers indicated that awareness of mental health amongst this group is abysmally low.
+And even if Jude had known where to seek help, access to mental healthcare is scarce–Africa’s largest democracy has fewer than 300 psychologists.

-Jude took the exams again and passed, but despite that victory, and getting admission into the university, Jude still feels stuck in the person that wrote and failed that first exam.
-“The doubt is still there,” Jude confessed.
+Jude took the exams again and passed, but despite that victory, and getting admission into the university, the shadow of his initial failure lingers.
+“The doubt is still there,” he admitted.

-Jude is not alone; The seventh-largest country in the world, Nigeria has Africa’s highest caseload of depression, and ranks 15th in the world in the frequency of suicide, according to WHO.
+Jude is not alone.
+Nigeria, the seventh-largest country in the world, has Africa’s highest caseload of depression, and ranks 15th in the world in suicide rates, according to WHO.

 But one organization, The Foundation for Younger Generation or FYG, a youth-led non-governmental organization, is working with young boys like Jude to to address the mental health crisis by giving them a platform to talk about their issues, listening to their peers, and hearing solutions being offered.
-The group, helps them identify the trigger for what happens to them, so they can avoid it.
+The group helps individuals identify their triggers and offers solutions to manage them.

 “I hosted several editions on different topics and the review was satisfactory because people see it as an avenue to learn, relearn and unlearn,” Olatunji said.
 The success of the webinars and the impact of it “gave me the strength of dreaming bigger and that is why I remodeled the whole movement to Foundation for Younger Generation.”